bradygaster-zz/Azure.ApiManagement.IngestTool/README.md

 ![Select Apim Instance](content/select-apim-instance.png)

 ## Disclaimer
-This tooling is in beta.
+This Visual Studio extension is in beta.